yonomitt/traffic-sign-classifier/writeup_template.md

 The code for this step is contained in the second code cell of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used basic python methods to calculate the data set statistics with the exception of the image size.
+For that I used the convenient shape parameter on the numpy array.

+However, my answers for the statistics vary slightly in that I used an enhanced dataset.
+I created a script to add more training examples by playing with the translation, scale, and rotation of the provided examples.
+See [tools/preprocess_data.py](https://github.com/yonomitt/traffic-sign-classifier/blob/master/tools/preprocess_data.py).

+This script allowed me to increase the training set from the original 34,799 to one of 452,387 (a factor of 13).
+Additionally, I also created a balanced training set which had the same number of training examples for every class, as I was worried my classifier would not work as well if it focused on the classes with more data.
+The balanced data set had 2,340 examples for each of the 43 classes for a total of 100,620 training examples.

+In the end, I ended up using the full (452,387) training set to train my classifier because it consistently beat out the other two for accuracy (despite taking significantly longer to train).

-* The size of training set is ?
+* The size of **my** training set is 452,387
-* The size of test set is ?
+* The size of the test set is 12,630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

 The code for this step is contained in the third code cell of the IPython notebook.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

-![alt text][image1]
+My first go at exploring the data set was to output a histogram of the classes.

+![Histogram of training examples of the 43 classes][image1]

+This shocked me and led me to create the balanced data set, which ensured the same number of training examples per class.
+While this balanced data set did better than the default data set for training the network, it ultimately was inferior to the full data set I created.

+The next thing I wanted to see was an example image from each class.

+![Collage of a single image from each of the 43 classes][image2]

+I generated this image after several rounds of experimentation.
+Prior to seeing this image, I had been using full color images from the data set.

+This visualization showed me how extreme the lighting conditions vary from one image to another and made me realize that color was probably not going to be very helpful.

 ###Design and Test a Model Architecture